cit-ncfu/OAiPOVT/README.txt

     Sum = Sum + M(i)
     i = i - 1
 Loop
-MsgBox Sum, vbExclamation + vbOKOnly, "Not found"
+MsgBox Sum, vbExclamation + vbOKOnly, "Not found"  ' This is an inline comment.

 End Sub